Two doctors talk with a patient in a clinic room while one of the doctors listens the patient's heart.

 919-684-0761

+Rheumatology specialists at the Duke Lupus Clinic are committed to enhancing the lives of people with lupus.
 Lupus is a complex autoimmune disease that can cause inflammation in many different parts of the body.
-Specialists in Duke Health's rheumatology program are renowned for their research, approach to care, and treatment of lupus.
-We use innovative approaches to manage your lupus.
+Our rheumatology program is renowned for its research, approach to care, and treatment of lupus.
+We use innovative approaches to manage your disease and improve your quality of life.

 Find a Lupus Doctor